Meet the SDMNY Team

 Simge Yarayici

 Simge Yarayici is the Media Relations Specialist for SDMNY.
 She holds a B.A. in International Studies with a concentration in International Relations from The City College of New York.
 She values the importance of contributing to humanitarian causes and has worked for different nonprofit organizations, including criminal justice and cultural exchange.
-More recently, she earned her M.S. in Media Studies from Brooklyn College and has worked for both commercial and nonprofit companies with a focus on social media management.
+More recently, she earned her M.S. in Media Studies from Brooklyn College.
 She is excited to join SDMNY’s groundbreaking pilot project to contribute to the great efforts of the passionate SDMNY staff to support people with I/DD to live their best, most autonomous, and inclusive lives.

 Fun Fact: Simge’s biggest passion is music and, as much as she’s a talented music listener, she is equally a terrible singer, which doesn’t stop her whistling all along the songs.